Frequently Asked Questions

 October 15 for the next summer (e.g. October 15, 2024, for Summer 2025 admission).

-The 2025 admission cycle is now open — Apply here!
+The 2025 admission cycle is now closed — check back in Spring 2025 for 2026 information

 Please see the Admissions Guidelines for detailed application requirements and procedures.
 Non-application requirements to be eligible to apply. – Baccalaureate degree or Master’s degree in nursing – Current unencumbered Registered Nurse (RN) license in the United States